Leeds Young Carers Support Service

 We are here to provide information and advice to young carers, their families, and practitioners.

-If you require any advice or support please complete the enquiry form and a member of the team will respond within 5 working days or alternatively you can ring or email us.
+If you require any advice or support please complete the enquiry form and a member of the team will respond within 5 working days.

 Our Community Engagement Practitioners deliver practice development and training opportunities to all children, family and adult services in Leeds.